Call for papers

 All papers and reports must be in the scope of the conference:

-• Practical Physics and Mathematical Applications in Energy Conversion and Optimization
+• Applied Physics and Mathematics in Energy Systems

-• Engineering Physics and Quantitative Analysis in Geological Resource Management
+• Applied Physics in Earth Sciences and Resource Management

 Author Guidelines

-The following guidelines must be strictly observed to ensure the quality and integrity of your submission.
+Please follow the guidelines to ensure the quality and integrity of your submission.

 2. Manuscript Preparation